The twist-cofinite topology on the mapping class group of a surface: Hempel distance and thick sets.

 The reason for the assumption that $d(A,B)\geq 3$ in Lemma \ref{maintheorem} comes from the next lemma.\\

 \begin{lem} Let $A$, $B$ and $\Sigma$ be as defined above, where $d(A,B)\geq 3$.
 Let $Y$ be a subsurface of $\Sigma$ to which $A$ has unbounded diameter in the subsurface projection.
-Then $B$ has bounded diameter in the subsurface projection to $Y$.
-The same is true with $A$ and $B$ interchanged. \end{lem} \begin{proof} When $Y$ is an annulus, the third item of Theorem \ref{masurschleimer} does not apply.
+In this case $B$ has diameter bounded by $\delta(g)$ in the subsurface projection to $Y$.
+The same is true with $A$ and $B$ interchanged. \end{lem} \begin{proof} The lemma will first be proven for subsurface projections to annuli, and then for other subsurfaces.\\

+When $Y$ is an annulus, condition 3 of Theorem \ref{masurschleimer} does not apply, because the assumption that at least one vertical annulus of $I$ is in $\Sigma$ would prevent $I$ from being essential.
 In this case, the lemma can be seen to follow directly, because if there is both a curve $a\in A$ contained in $Y$ or $\Sigma\setminus Y$ and a curve $b\in B$ contained in $Y$ or $\Sigma\setminus Y$, this would imply that $d(a,b)\leq 2$, contradicting the assumption that $d(A, B)\geq 3$.
-Similarly, if $Y$ is not an annulus, whenever the third item of Theorem \ref{masurschleimer} is ruled out for both $H_{A}$ and $H_{B}$, the lemma follows.\\
+Similarly, if $Y$ is not an annulus, whenever the third item of Theorem \ref{masurschleimer} is ruled out for both $H_{A}$ and $H_{B}$, the lemma holds for the subsurface $Y$.\\